kvanwely/DIDO-LAB/README.md

 stepwise: starting with two .BED files, a new .BED file will be generated.
 This file can be used as one of the two new inputs for the next round of summarizing.

+superfile_accept.py

+A script to set the minimum requirements with respect to jucntion depth and anchor size, before selecting all junction sthat fullfill these requirements.
+Useful to eliminate junctions that occur only in a single sample or have dubious anchors that potentiall align on other positions.